See and Do in Los Angeles

 This sprawling gush of green is famous for its stunning views of the city unfolding below and its well-kept grounds.
 Griffith Park is situated beneath the legendary Hollywood sign and also hosts the Griffith Observatory.
 For those who need a little time out from their bustling LA life, this is the perfect place to enjoy a bike ride, gaze into the cosmos or even just enjoy a dose of quiet – a rare experience in this busy city.

 Within Griffith Park is the Los Angeles Zoo, home to over 1,400 animals in a variety of natural habitats.
 There's no shortage of activities with shows, talks and demonstrations available to all visitors.

 This is a must for all music lovers.
 Visitors to the museum can get lost in the interactive exhibits, which include everything from recording booths and behind-the-scenes tours to special items belonging to Grammy winners, including handwritten lyrics, outfits and instruments.

 Museum of Contemporary Art

-This museum hosts art collections from the 1940s up to the present.
+This museum, known as MOCA for short, hosts art collections from the 1940s up to the present.
 It is home to stunning works by artists such as Andy Warhol, Jackson Pollock and Mark Rothko.
-Galleries are flooded with lots of natural light and this is a great place for a day out.
-It is well worth taking one of the tours that are included in the price of admission.
+To learn more about these unique and interesting pieces, it's well worth taking one of the museum's complimentary tours.